shrugs/proof-of-steak/whitepaper.md

 Proof of Steak differs slightly from the TrueBit protocol: firstly, we rename all of the actors in the system for comedic effect.
 Network participants and Verifiers are Steak Holders, Task Givers are Butchers, and Solvers are Cooks.
 Challengers (Verifiers that challenge the validity of a solution) are Grill Masters.

 Additionally, the TrueBit Verification Game doesn't apply to Proof of Steak; there is no way to computationally and objectively verify that a submitted Proof is valid.
-Therefore, in lieu of the Verification Game, we propose that Challenges are resolved using a Proof of Stake protocol (“Grilling the Cook”).
-All network participants ("Steak Holders") can become a potential Proof of Stake Witness (“Backseat Griller”) by joining the Witness Pool (“Backseat Griller Crowd”).
+Therefore, in lieu of the Verification Game, we propose that Challenges are resolved using a Proof of Stake PLCR (Partial-Lock-Commit-Reveal) voting protocol ("The Grilling the Cook").
+All network participants ("Steak Holders") can become a potential Proof of Stake Witness ("Backseat Griller") by joining the Witness Pool ("Backseat Griller Crowd").
 They then have a chance to become a Backseat Griller, weighted by staked amount, in the event of a challenge.
 These Backseat Grillers then follow the Proof of Stake protocol for voting on the validity of a challenged Proof.
 This voting is a simple weighted majority/minority voting scheme.

 Proof of Steak also: